yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/TRAINING_STATUS.md

 ## Blender & Meta Label
 - `scripts/build_blender_matrix.py` now builds the RSS-enriched matrix with intraday spike features, exponential decays, probability momentum, and ensures label continuity.
 Outputs include a JSON summary and leverage `settings.FSSPEC_STORAGE_OPTIONS` for remote stores; the forward replay variant writes `datasets/blender_matrix_2025-10_to_2025-11_with_preds.parquet`.
-- `scripts/train_blender.py` consumes the matrix, standardises features, and runs an elastic-net sweep (`l1_ratio` grid). `models/blender_h120_v6` demonstrates that once RSS spikes are engineered into continuous signals the logistic stack can operate with 711 toggles while keeping the 5 bps cost budget.
+- `scripts/train_blender.py` consumes the matrix, standardises features, and runs an elastic-net sweep (`l1_ratio` grid). `models/blender_h120_v6` demonstrates that once RSS spikes are engineered into continuous signals the logistic stack can operate with 711 toggles while keeping the 5 bps cost budget, and it now smooths gate masks over the detected stride (from `--tcn-stride` or inferred timestamps) while persisting that window as `gate_smoothing_stride` in `report.json`.
+- New sandboxed runs (`models/blender_h120_gate_test`, `blender_h120_stride1`, `blender_h120_stride1_v2`) explore stride‑1 gating to quantify the turnover trade-off when smoothing is removed; gate share surges above 50 %, giving us bounds for production manifests.
 - Forward diagnostics combine the Oct 2025 matrix with `models/oos_replay_summary_latest.json`; the relaxed gate keeps equity >1 while the retuned deployable manifest now fires 5 870 toggles (`gate_coverage ≈ 16 %`), validating the eased thresholds ahead of broader monitoring rollout.
 - `scripts/train_meta_label.py` benefits from the shared relaxed gate yet still lacks a stable decision surface—the current meta artifacts remain placeholders until the blender/base probabilities regain dynamic range on forward months.

 ## Operational Follow-Ups
-1. Extend the deployable retune to the TCN suite (or document a fallback) while tracking `model_gate_coverage_ratio` for the base manifest so coverage stays above the new floor.
+1. Extend the deployable retune to the TCN suite (or document a fallback) while tracking `model_gate_coverage_ratio` for both the base manifest and the smoothed blender gate so coverage stays above the new floor.
-2. Thread `training/infer.py`’s `load_manifest_artifacts`/`score_base_with_manifest` helpers through the production API, ensuring Prometheus gauges expose gate coverage, RSS share, and probability σ for every inference batch.
+2. Thread `training/infer.py`’s `load_manifest_artifacts`/`score_base_with_manifest` helpers through the production API, ensuring Prometheus gauges expose gate coverage, RSS share, and probability σ for every inference batch and that stride-aware batching is exercised end-to-end.
-3. Monitor RSS coverage via the new gauges + alerts and keep the no-RSS fallback path ready when `model_rss_minute_spike_share` drops below the manifest threshold.
+3. Monitor RSS coverage via the new gauges + alerts, keep the no-RSS fallback path ready when `model_rss_minute_spike_share` drops below the manifest threshold, and document when lowering the smoothing stride is acceptable to boost coverage.
-4. Revisit meta-label training only after deployable coverage stabilises across base/TCN/blender; until then prioritise hardening the ensemble and regression checks.
+4. Revisit meta-label training only after deployable coverage stabilises across base/TCN/blender (including the stride experiments); until then prioritise hardening the ensemble and regression checks.